man-of-purpose/Nearby-Drivers/README.md

 Those are not as important as the above requirements, so if you're running out of time, you should make sure to validate all the previous points before.

-### How to submit your work
-- Checkout the project 📥
-- Create a new branch for the implementation 🎋
-- Implement your version of the app 🚧
-- The code must be tested (unit tests) 🧞‍♂️
-- Open a Pull Request on this repository to submit your work 📤